Empowering the Urban Poor: A DIY Approach to Future-Proofing Cities

 In fostering the DIY spirit that Americans know so well, I choose the latter.
 The urban poor are incredibly resourceful, with their own resources, networks, and demonstrated capacity to save and invest in the betterment of their cities.
 We just need to give them the chance.

-Brian English is Director of Program Innovation for CHF International.
-For the past 10 years, English has managed interdisciplinary teams on urban development projects in Asia, Africa, the Middle East, and the Caribbean.
-From 2009-2011, English was Country Director for CHF International in India and directed a $6 million program called SCALE-UP funded by the Bill and Melinda Gates Foundation ...
+Brian is the Director of Program Innovation for Global Communities (formerly CHF International), an international development organization in Washington DC.
+For the past 10 years, Brian has managed inter-disciplinary teams on urban development projects in Asia, Africa, the Middle East, and the Caribbean.
+From 2009-2011, Brian was Country Director for CHF International in India and directed a ...